1. Purpose and rationale

 A supervisor may require any person present in the examination room to:

-- provide an ACU Card or other evidence to confirm his/her identity and eligibility to be in the examination room;
+- provide an ACU Card or other evidence to confirm their identity and eligibility to be in the examination room;

-- show that the person does not have in his/her possession any unauthorised material as specified in the Academic Honesty Policy;
+- show that the person does not have in their possession any unauthorised material as specified in the Academic Honesty Policy;

 - answer any question relating to that person's behaviour while in the examination room;